Media professional looking at a monitor

 Cara Biasucci

-Creator and director, Ethics Unwrapped, Center for Leadership and Ethics, McCombs School of Business, UT Austin
+Creator and director, View Ethics Unwrapped Webpage, Center for Leadership and Ethics, McCombs School of Business, UT Austin

 Robert Prentice

-Faculty director, Ethics Unwrapped, Center for Leadership and Ethics, McCombs School of Business, UT Austin
+Faculty director, View Ethics Unwrapped Webpage, Center for Leadership and Ethics, McCombs School of Business, UT Austin

 Mary Gentile

-Creator and director, Giving Voice to Values, University of Virginia Darden School of Business
+Creator and director, View Giving Voice to Values webpage, University of Virginia Darden School of Business

 Dr. Jay Bernhardt